shamrickus/D2Parser/README.md

 # D2Parser

 Takes in Diablo II source files and parses them into Typescript using python.
-Currently hard coded around the mod [Glory of Nephilim](http://gloryofnephilim.org), but should be accurate for vanilla D2.

 ## Prerequisites
 * Python 3.9